Information on pet passports, microchipping, vaccination and routes for people bringing pet dogs, cats or ferrets into the UK.

 Tapeworm rules apply to pet dogs only.
 Not less than 24 hours and not more than 120 hours (1 to 5 days) before its scheduled arrival time in the UK under the Pet Travel Scheme, your dog must be treated against tapeworm and the treatment recorded in the EU pet passport or the third country official veterinary certificate.

-No treatment is required for dogs entering the UK directly from Finland, Ireland, Malta or Norway.
+No treatment is required for dogs entering the UK directly from Finland, Ireland, Malta or Norway (treatment is required for indirect movements).

 Your dog must be treated against the tapeworm Echinococcus multilocularis using an approved/licensed veterinary medicine whose active ingredient is Praziquantel, or an equivalent product.
 You should check with your vet to ensure the correct treatment is used.